 4. Decide whether you are buying your new home before or after selling.

-This choice considers both your financial position and negotiation strategies with buyers for your home and sellers of homes that you want to purchase.
+This choice depends on both your financial position and negotiation strategies with buyers for your home and sellers of homes that you want to purchase.

 Here are the three common strategies that home sellers use: